 1013.5 Internally illuminated exit signs.
 Electrically powered exit signs shall be listed and labeled in accordance with UL 924 and shall be installed in accordance with the manufacturer's instructions and IFC Section 604, as amended.
 Exit signs shall be illuminated at all times.

-Section 1013.6 Externally illuminated exit signs is replaced in its entirety with the following:
+Section 1013.6 Externally illuminated exit signs is deleted in its entirety, and instead refer to IFCA Section 1013.6 Graphics.